Off-Campus Programs/International Studies

 A unique personal experience: You will learn as much about yourself as you do about literature, classmates, other cultures, and God.
 You will be challenged and supported as you stretch your mind and expand your worldview, and discover new abilities (e.g., negotiating the subway system in a major world city!) and perspectives (e.g., meeting those who suffer in “the Troubles” in Northern Ireland).

-3. Talk to your parents: England Term does represent an additional financial investment.
-Even though it is a bargain, it is not cheap.
-You should be sure that you could fit this into your budget.
+• Consult your parents: England Term does represent an additional financial investment.
+Make sure this works with your budget.

 • Minimum sophomore standing